CodeZombie/LockNodes/README.md

 This will trick comfyUI into pretending all the nodes before it don't exist, and as a result, they will never run again, even across server restarts.
 That section of the workflow is effectively disabled.

 To re-run that section again, we simply un-bypass the `Toggle` node and everything returns to normal.

+*Note*: This does not actaully disable any nodes, it simply tells ComfyUI to not automatically mark the previous nodes for evaluation.
+These node may still execute if another node in a different branch request it.

 ## How does this work?
 The technical theory behind this is fairly straightforward.